 The public’s concern about the environment is at a record high, with many young people feeling extreme ‘eco-anxiety’ about the future of the planet.

 The Bar Council – supported by CILEx – has created a film to highlight the work of environmental lawyers, who are using the law to save the planet.

 Young Citizens: The Big Legal Lesson - What is The Big Legal Lesson?

 Resources to help teachers deliver a high-quality ‘Introduction to the Law’ legal lesson to their students.
 There are different versions for key stages 1 to 4.

 Justice Week gives us all an opportunity to discuss how we can help members of the public to better understand the justice system.

-If you’d like to share your ideas about how to do this, or if your organisation would like to run an event during the Week, email Valerie Robertson, our Justice Week policy adviser.
+If you’d like to share your ideas about how to do this, or if your organisation would like to run an event in 2021, email Valerie Robertson, our Justice Week policy adviser.

 If you’re a member of the media who’d like to know more about Justice Week, contact: